MovingBlocks/legacy-website/_posts/2021-02-07-teraspotlight-lod-chunks.md

 ---
 layout: post
-title: "TeraSpotlight: Extrem View Distances with LOD Chunks"
+title: "TeraSpotlight: Extreme View Distances with LOD Chunks"
 description: >
   The idea of extreme view distances with LOD chunks is nearly as old as this project, and now it's finally a dream come true.
 author: Skaldarnar
-header-img: "/img/terasaturday/9/banner.jpg"
+header-img: "/img/2021-02-07-teraspotlight-lod-chunks/banner.jpg"
 ---

 _Please enjoy this special spotlight post about a new feature we are excited about.
 We hope you will like it as much as we do!_